G00 and G01 G-Code Mastery: Transform Your CNC Coding!

 Specify Cutting Feed Rate With the “F” Word and Spindle RPM Speed with the “S” Word

 No, silly, not that F-word!
 “F” as in “Feed rate”.
 The speed at which your cutter moves while the G01 mode is active is called its feedrate.
 This rate is highly dependent on the type of material you are cutting, the type of cutter you’re using, the spindle speed and a whole host of other factors.
 The feedrate word specifies feedrate in inches per minute for Imperial controllers and in millimeters per minute if your controller is set up for metric.
 It’s easiest to determine the feedrate using a feeds and speeds calculator like our own G-Wizard.
 We have a free course on determining the best feeds and speeds for your machine, so be sure to check it out.
-The G-Wizard Calculator is also available inexpensively with a 30-day trial so you can play with it.
+The G-Wizard Calculator is also available for a free trial so you can play with it.

 The other important parameter when setting up a cut is the spindle speed, which is determined by the “S” word.
 For now, consider that the default “S” address is rpm.
 There are specialized modes that let you specify spindle speed in other ways.